 With Yadnya’s Model portfolios, what we are offering is making complicated investing simple.
-These Model Portfolios use same asset allocation philosophy that many institutional investors utilize.
-The main pillars of the model portfolios are our research-based products – Stock-o-meter (https://investyadnya.in/stock-o-meter), Mutual Fund Subscription (MFYadnya.in) and Financial planning product (FinPlanYadnya.in).
+These Model Portfolios use the same asset allocation philosophy that many institutional investors utilize.
+The main pillars of the model portfolios are our research-based products – Stock-o-meter (https://investyadnya.in/stock-o-meter), Mutual Fund Subscription (MFYadnya.in), and Financial planning product (FinPlanYadnya.in).
 The idea is to utilize quantitative and qualitative factors observed based on our extensive research for suggesting model portfolios that make sense for individual investors like you.
-The foundation of these portfolios are asset allocation strategies followed by tactical sectoral allocation at stock level.
+The foundation of these portfolios is asset allocation strategies followed by tactical sectoral allocation at the stock level.
 As Roger G. Ibbotson, Professor of Finance at Yale School of Management says, “On average, 90 percent of the variability of returns and 100 percent of the absolute level of return is explained by asset allocation.”
-For conservative investors we do not want too much variability in the returns.
-The Conservative Model Portfolio, true to its investment objective of returns by taking low risk, a healthy allocation is done between both equity, debt, and money market asset classes.
-Exposure to large cap equities is through Stocks and Mutual Funds both while the exposure to Fixed Income and Money Market is purely through Mutual Funds.
+For conservative investors, we do not want too much variability in the returns.
+The Conservative Model Portfolio, true to its investment objective of returns by taking a low risk, a healthy allocation is done between both equity, debt, and money market asset classes.
+Exposure to large-cap equities is through Stocks and Mutual Funds while exposure to Fixed Income and Money Market is purely through Mutual Funds.

 Buy and Hold investments with a time horizon of 3 years in stocks and mutual funds with low risk and consistent performance.

 The rationale for this Portfolio